-If you want to allow the site administrators the ability to add new users on their sites, then you can check the box next to Add New Users.
+If you want to allow the site administrators the ability to add new users to their sites, then you can check the box next to Add New Users.

 Limited Email Registration options will allow you to limit site or user registration to the email address from specific domains, then you can add those domains here.
-This is particularly useful if you only want to allow people from your own organization to register and create users or sites.
+This is particularly useful if you only want to allow people from your own organisation to register and create users or sites.
 Similarly, you can also ban certain domains from registration.

 New Site Settings

 The New Site Settings section on the network settings screen allows you to configure default options for the new sites created on your network.
-You can modify the welcome emails and the contents of first default post, page, and comment.
+You can modify the welcome emails and the contents of the first default post, page, and comment.

 Upload Settings for Your Multisite Network